kjosib/booze-tools/README.md

 The best way to see how to write a `miniparse` grammar is to look in the unit tests and also the defininition of the "rex" object within the `miniscan` module: it defines a grammar for regular expression patterns.

+The wiki page (linked above) contains a bit more information and some differences in default behavior vs. other tools.